 Regarding the ferry ticket, purchase it from the small hut on the way to the pier.
 Don’t worry if it is closed when you arrive; the staff will be there before the ferry’s departure time.
 The ferry company still wants to be paid for their service (´▽`*).

-Important: Please note from JR Tadotsu Station to the ferry terminal, it is around a 20-minute walk.
+Important: Please note that from JR Tadotsu Station to the ferry terminal, it is around a 20-minute walk.

 The Two Ferry Terminals on Sanagi Island

 Please note only four ferry services depart from and arrive at Tadotsu Port.
 All services are operated by Tadochi Kisen (たどつ汽船).
 The boat trip will take around an hour.
 Refer to the timetable HERE to plan.
-The cost is as below (also in the timetable link).
+The cost is as follows (also in the timetable link).

 - 690 yen for adults